summerhays/blog/_posts/2022-03-29-how-UQAM-divested.md

 > Us: Sure.
 Does he have a couple of minutes?

-> Secretary, after checking in with him: Yeah, actually.
+> Secretary: Yeah, actually.

-The guy is super nice.
-He used to be an MLA in the Quebec legislature.
-He tells us he was the minister of transportation for a few years.
+The guy is welcomes us into his office.

 > Us: Did you get our email?